virtbad/SerintMaps/README.md

 > The cosmetic mode allows the game to render cosmetic elements at this tile

-When selected, you'll be able to select between different [CosmeticTypes](https://github.com/virtbad/SerintMaps#CosmeticType) to allow the game to render additional cosmetic textures on this texture - for example a cobweb.
+When selected, you'll be able to enter an integer cosmetic type to allow the game to render additional cosmetic textures on this texture - for example a cobweb.

 ## Types